NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

 to exhibit a wavenumber one variation at the pole.

 Generally, only regular grids can be interpolated in this library.
-However, the thinned WAFS grids and the staggered eta grids can be interpolated by using transform subprograms (ipxwafs and ipxetas, respectively) in this library that will either expand the irregular grid to a regular grid or contract a regular grid to an irregular grid as necessary.
+However, the thinned WAFS grids may be expanded to a regular grid (or vice versa) using subprograms ipxwafs/2/3.
+Eta data (with Arakawa "E" staggering) on the "H" or "V" grid may be expanded to a filled regular grid (or vice versa) using subprogram ipxetas.

 The return code issued by an interpolation subprogram determines whether it ran successfully or how it failed.
 Check nonzero return codes against the docblock of the respective subprogram.

-Developers are encouraged to create additional interpolation methods or to create additional map projection "wizards" for iplib.
+Developers are encouraged to create additional interpolation methods or to create additional map projection "wizards" for ip2lib.

 Questions may be directed to: NCEP.List.EMC.nceplibs.Developers@noaa.gov